microsoft/azure-devops-extension-sample/README.md

 ## BreadcrumbService

-This sample adds a breadcrumb service which adds a "Sample Hub" global breadcrumb item to the sample hub.
+This sample adds a breadcrumb service which adds a "Sample Breadcrumb Item" global breadcrumb item to the sample hub.
+Visit the "Sample Hub" in the `Pipelines` hub group to see this item.

 ## Hub